I am a licensed clinical psychologist in New Jersey (#5326) and New York (#020500).

 Previous clinical experiences

-I worked as the Director of Mental Health and a Supervising Psychologist at the Rutgers University-affiliated World Trade Center Clinical Center of Excellence, positions that emphasized the treatment of traumatic stress and the development of policies, procedures, and operational processes of a mental health clinic from the ground up.
+I worked as the Director of Mental Health and a Supervising Psychologist at the Rutgers University-affiliated World Trade Center Clinical Center of Excellence, positions that emphasized the treatment of traumatic stress and the development of policies, procedures, and programs within a primary care setting.

-I was Clinical and Community Psychology Postdoctoral Fellowship at Yale University School of Medicine where I provided social and psychological services to the formerly homeless, consulted on federally funded projects at the community and organizational levels, with stakeholders, administrators, managers, and direct care staff.
+I completed a Clinical and Community Psychology Postdoctoral Fellowship at Yale University School of Medicine, where I provided social and psychological services to the formerly homeless, consulted on federally funded projects at the community and organizational levels, with stakeholders, administrators, managers, and direct care staff.
 This experience has deeply influenced my trauma-focused and person-centered approaches to engaging systems and working with patients and colleagues.